NeilBersabe-Iaac/compute.rhino3d.appserver/README.md

 1 Store module: 5 Housing modules
 1 Market module: 20 Housing modules

-**Civic Generosity Index** = Calculates the area of the shadow casted.
-You must run Shadow Analysis first to calculate
+**Civic Generosity Index** = Quantifies how accessible the development’s common spaces are to the public.
+The standard for the ideal walking distance was set to ≥ 60m.

-**Housing Zone Ratio** = Calculates the area of the shadow casted.
-You must run Shadow Analysis first to calculate **Green Space Zone Ratio** = Calculates the area of the shadow casted.
-You must run Shadow Analysis first to calculate **Commercial Zone Ratio** = Calculates the area of the shadow casted.
-You must run Shadow Analysis first to calculate **ZONING RATIO SCORE** = Calculates the area of the shadow casted.
-You must run Shadow Analysis first to calculate
+**Housing Zone Ratio** = Refers to the proportion of Housing zone to the total gross floor area of the aggregation.
+Standards for ideal ratio of the spaces were set to ≥ 50%.
+**Circulation Zone Ratio** = Refers to the proportion of Circulation zone to the total gross floor area of the aggregation.
+Standards for ideal ratio of the spaces were set to ≥ 30%.
+**Green Space Zone Ratio** = Refers to the proportion of Green Space zone to the total gross floor area of the aggregation.
+Standards for ideal ratio of the spaces were set to ≥ 30%.
+**Commercial Zone Ratio** = Refers to the proportion of Commercial zone to the total gross floor area of the aggregation.
+Standards for ideal ratio of the spaces were set to ≥ 15%.

-**COMMUNITY INDEX SCORE** = Calculates the area of the shadow casted.
-You must run Shadow Analysis first to calculate
+**ZONING RATIO SCORE** = Refers to the proportion of each zone to the total gross floor area of the aggregation.

+**COMMUNITY INDEX SCORE** = Measures how much community spaces it offers to occupants and the public.
+The overall score was quantified as the average of the 3 factors (Community Plot Ratio, Civic Generosity Index, and Zoning Ratio).

 ## _LINKS